miyako/miyako.github.io/_posts/2019-06-17-notarization.md

 Likewise, if the app is signed with the ``--deep`` ``--force`` option, all the specific signatures for native components, plugins and tools will become invalid (notarization may succeed, but 4D will crash).

 **4D Internet Commands** is a plugin preinstalled in with 4D.
 With v17.2, the SDK used to build the plugin is older than 10.9, the minimum required for notarization.
-To solve this, you can remove the plugin from inside the app, or replace with a newer version (17R5, for example).
+To solve this, you can remove the plugin from inside the app, or migrate to a newer version altogether (4D 17 R5, for example).

 In addition to the main executable, 2 helpers, **HelperTool** and **InstallTool** are also present in the MacOS folder.
 These  need to be explicitly signed with hardened runtime entitlements.